Sanjay Kapoor (EastEnders): Storylines

 In October, Gita announces she is taking Sharmilla and going to visit her sister for a few days.
 She keeps postponing her return, and Sanjay enjoys his freedom, spending his time drinking, gambling, and flirting.
 Gita announces that she is finally returning with Sharmilla in January 1998, but Sanjay is late to meet them at the train station.
 When he finally arrives, they are nowhere to be seen.
 When there is still no sign of them days later, Sanjay calls the police, but they suspect that he has something to do with his wife's disappearance.
 They question everyone on the Square and build up a picture of a feeble, infertile womanizer who is prone to aggressive outbursts towards his wife.
 Next the police see blood on the door of Sanjay's van and are skeptical when Sanjay explains that it is his.
 Their theory is proven correct when DNA tests confirm that the blood matches Gita's type, not Sanjay's.
 Sanjay is arrested on suspicion of murder.
 Sanjay's solicitor manages to get him released and tells him they have no real evidence and were holding him in the hope that he would confess.
 Eventually the police confirm that the blood isn't either Gita's or Sharmilla's, so Sanjay is in the clear.

 Sanjay spends the rest of the year gambling and drinking himself into a stupor and he eventually accepts that Gita and Sharmilla are probably dead.
 But that July, Gita contacts her friend on the Square, Ruth Fowler (Caroline Paterson).
 She desperately needs money and help but makes Ruth promise not to tell Sanjay.
 However, Sanjay finds out and makes Ruth take him with her to meet Gita in Birmingham.
 They are shocked to discover Gita with a newborn baby.
 She explains that she had become pregnant after a one-night stand and had run away instead of facing Sanjay; then the father had abandoned her.
-Sanjay is furious, but after much soul-searching he decides he can be a loving father to this innocent new child, Arjun(Amar Malik), and give their marriage another chance.
-Unable to forgive her daughter-in-law's infidelity, Neelam decided to return to India; she disowns Sanjay on her way out.
+Sanjay is furious, but after much soul-searching he decides he can be a loving father to this innocent new child, Arjun (Amar Malik), and give their marriage another chance.
+Unable to forgive her daughter-in-law's infidelity, Neelam decides to go and live with family in Bristol; she disowns Sanjay on her way out.
 Sanjay and Gita are happy for the short while until local reporter Polly Becker (Victoria Gould) discovers their recent scandal.
 After secretly taping confessions from Sanjay and Ruth, she gets their shocking story published in the Walford Gazette.
 Suddenly all of Walford know what had transpired in Gita's absence.
 From then on, Sanjay and Gita are hounded by reporters and Sharmilla is bullied at school.
 The Kapoors decide that their only option is to leave Walford forever.
 Their last appearance is in September 1998.